Nurse Residency Program

 - Management of Responsibilities

-Phase 2: For the remainder of the Residency program, Nurse Residents will receive a full clinical assignment, but will be provided an experienced “buddy” to serve as resource and mentor.
-Continued professional development support will be provided by preceptors/mentors, and nursing education staff.
+Phase 2: For the remainder of the residency program, Nurse Residents will receive full clinical assignments and will have an experienced “buddy” to serve as resource and mentor.
+Preceptors/mentors and nursing education staff provide ongoing professional development support.

 The Nurse Residency Program is designed to assist the new nurse graduate to: